 Part 2: Workshop: Member companies' expectations and requests for the new structure

-In the second part, the Pharmaceutical Evaluation Committee members (representative members from each company) voted on the policy for changing the committee structure and the recruitment of members as a general meeting, which was approved by a majority vote.
-In addition, a workshop was held on the theme of "What member companies expect from the activities of the Drug Evaluation Committee.
+In the second part, the Drug Evaluation Committee members (representative members from each company) held a general assembly, where they voted on the policy for changing the committee structure and the recruitment of new members.
+In addition, a workshop was held on the theme of "What Member Companies Expect from Drug Evaluation Committee Activities.
 Through group discussions, the expectations that member companies have for the new structure and the functions that they expect the committee to perform were organized in concrete terms.

 The first expectation of the new structure is that the industry will work together to address the various issues handled by the Drug Evaluation Committee.
 Expectations were also expressed regarding the role of the newly established "expert team.
 The importance of systematically resolving issues that are difficult for individual companies to address adequately, such as identifying points that need to be considered in response to changes in the environment, and then developing concrete results through the "task force," was also discussed.
 In recruiting members, it was suggested that clearly presenting the objectives, expertise sought, and experience to be gained would make it easier for members to decide whether or not to participate, as well as to participate from the perspective of human resource development.
 Other expectations included improving access to necessary information and deliverables, creating a system in which participating members can feel the benefits of their participation, improving transparency, and eliminating silos.

-Regarding the functions expected of the committee, in addition to negotiating with authorities and strengthening cooperation with other organizations, emphasis was placed on the "issue collection and resolution" function, which involves collecting issues that individual companies want to resolve, forming task forces as needed, and sharing the study process and results in an easy-to-understand manner.
-Expectations were also expressed for the role of sharing information beyond individual companies and tackling common issues in areas such as the enhancement and promotion of utilization of Japan's Real World Data (RWD), "GCP Renovation" and "patient and citizen engagement (PPI/E).
+Regarding the functions expected of the committee, in addition to negotiating with authorities and strengthening cooperation with other organizations, emphasis was placed on the "problem collection and solution" function, which involves collecting issues that individual companies want to solve, forming task forces as needed, and sharing the study process and results in an easy-to-understand manner.
+Expectations were also expressed for the role of sharing information beyond individual companies and tackling common issues in areas such as the enhancement and promotion of utilization of Japan's Real World Data (RWD), "GCP Renovation" and "patient and citizen involvement (PPI/E).
 They also expressed a desire to share, to the extent possible, the discussion and background behind regulatory notices and Q&A, and to assist in communicating regulatory changes internally and externally without misunderstanding.

-Regarding information access and transparency, many expressed the desire for improved access to documents and deliverables in the document management system and for greater visibility of the activities of the Pharmaceutical Manufacturers Association and the various task forces.
+Regarding information access and transparency, many expressed the desire for better access to documents and deliverables in the document management system, and for greater visibility of the JPMA and the various task forces' activities.
 At the same time, some expressed hope for a reduction in duplicate questionnaires and a coordinating function for efficient industry-wide response, including the status of collaboration with other committees and organizations.
 With regard to the environment for human resource development and participation, the participants expressed the desire for the creation of an activity environment that is psychologically safe and easy for young people to participate in, and for the active dissemination of concrete results, such as regulatory changes and policy recommendations, so that the value of sending human resources to committee activities can be easily explained within the company.
 The panelists shared the understanding that the committee's unique approach to human resource development is to have talented personnel from each company experience the process of finding solutions to issues they identify in their daily work through the committee, which will also improve their ability to explain and make recommendations.

 Part 3: Panel Discussion: Expectations for new committee activities and future direction

 Toward the end of the panel discussion, each panelist candidly shared his or her thoughts on the changes to the structure.
-While the results accumulated through past committee and subcommittee activities are not to be denied, the increasing complexity of issues has made it difficult for one subcommittee alone to provide optimal solutions, and the panelists shared their experiences of being able to create significant change through collaboration with other subcommittees and committees.
+While the achievements accumulated through past committee and subcommittee activities are not to be denied, the increasing complexity of issues has made it difficult for one subcommittee alone to provide optimal solutions, and the panelists shared their experiences of being able to create significant change through collaboration with other subcommittees and committees.
 The importance of redefining the roles of each specialty, including non-clinical areas, in the integrated flow of drug discovery from upstream to downstream, and linking this to policy recommendations and improvements in system operation, was also pointed out.
 He also pointed out that the policy to change the system that has been discussed so far is still incomplete, and that in order to keep up with the speed of environmental changes, it is necessary to "not only continue discussions, but also to take the initiative in making improvements while running" and that true change will only be realized with the participation of many like-minded members.
 The message was that true change can only be realized with the participation of many like-minded members.
 He expressed his hope that the foundation for such a change is growing throughout the committee, and encouraged the committee members to continue to actively contribute their insights and suggestions.
-Mr. Shigeru Nakaji, Chairperson of the Drug Evaluation Committee, shared his recognition that the feasibility of this system change has further increased through the General Meeting.
-While there are still many points to be discussed before the finalization of the changes, the key to the success of the changes lies in the active participation of the many members who attended the meeting, who will actively participate in the implementation of the changes by sharing their frank opinions from a positive point of view, he said.
+Drug Evaluation Committee Chairperson Shigeru Nakaji shared his recognition that the Assembly has further increased the feasibility of this system change.
+While there are still many points to be discussed before the finalization of the changes, he concluded the four-hour Assembly with the message that the key to the success of the changes lies in the active participation of the many members who attended the Assembly, who will actively participate in the implementation of the changes by sharing their frank opinions from a positive point of view.

-Responsibility: Shigeru Fujimori, Vice-Chairman of the Pharmaceutical Evaluation Committee
+Responsibility: Shigeru Fujimori, Vice Chairperson, Drug Evaluation Committee

 Over